BillyDM/awesome-audio-dsp/README.md

 - [`The Design of the Roland Juno oscillators`] - A beautiful and simple explanation on the oscillators of this classic synth.
 - [`TimeStretch PDF`] - A PDF explaining the DSP of [`TimeStretch`], a refinement of the famous [`PaulStretch`] time stretching effect.

+## Machine Learning
+Machine learning has been gaining traction in the audio industry lately.
+I don't know much about the topic myself, but I'll link some potentially useful resources here if you're interested.
+- [`SmartCore`] - An advanced and comprehensive machine learning library written in the [`Rust`] programming language.

 ## Open Source Plugins & Software
 Reading the source code of real-world projects can give valueable insight into different techniques and solutions people have come up with over the years.
 ### Collections